claire-codes/blog-com/_posts/2016-03-09-semver-in-package-json.markdown

 Reset the other increments as appropriate: a package on version 1.4.3 releasing a major version would be released as 2.0.0.
 See the [semver site](http://semver.org/) for more examples of how to correctly version your software.

-## Carets & Tildes & Ranges, Oh my! :cat: :tiger: :bear:
+## Carets & Tildes & Ranges, Oh my! 🐈 🐅 🐻

 You've installed a dependency to your app using npm, but you're not too precious about the version of the dependency - it's not critical and it'll probably still work if the version is 0.4.1 or 0.4.2.
 You can specify how flexible you want to be with versions using special symbols in the `package.json` file. but you want to specify what version is used.
 Here's a brief primer: